gmmorrow/ClickHandlers/AMAZONREADME.md

 ### Finishing up ###

 Once you have completed all three TODOs, your index.html file should display five buttons, and clicking on any of those buttons should produce the desired behavior.
 Push your code into a GitHub repository.
-Please submit your GitHub URL
+Please submit your GitHub for review (OPTIONAL)